 All around the country rallies, activities, gatherings of all sorts are cancelled or postponed due to COVID-19.
-It is definitely a time to keep a distance and be safe, but during the month of June…Pride month…this makes celebrations tricky.
-GEAE is working on making a list of activities throughout the month that will help us reflect on our legacy and still celebrate our accomplishments while remaining safe.
-We invite you to make this list with us.
-Message us with your ideas as we build this celebration together.
-Be safe and be well.
+It is definitely a time to keep a distance and be safe.
+Here is a list of things you can do indoors and outdoors during the summer, while staying safe.

 1. Do some reading:

 Check out your local library (Erie’s Blasco is amazing for this!) for LGBTQ/Queer fiction and nonfiction